Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 ### Latent Diffusion
-Run the following commands associated with the installation of packages
+Run the following commands associated with the installation of packages.
+Be carefull, the taming transformer folder must be inside of /LDM.
 ```
 !git clone https://github.com/CompVis/taming-transformers
 !pip install -e ./taming-transformers